‘DWTS’ Johnny Weir ‘Excited’ To Compete Alongside ‘Goddesses’ Jeannie Mai & Justina Machado In Relay Dance

 “Derek got a tough one on his hands with this trio.
 They are more even in terms of matching,” penned a fourth fan who revealed that the former six-time mirrorball winner will take on the task of judging this group.

-The trio will demonstrate their ballroom skillset as part of the relay and as part of their own solo performance during tonight’s episode, which will result in a double elimination of two competitors as previously reported by The Inquisitr.
+The trio will demonstrate their ballroom skill set as part of the relay and as part of their own solo performance during tonight’s episode, which will result in a double elimination of two competitors, as previously reported by The Inquisitr.